Multicellularity & Pattern Formation

 Tissue Architecture & Cellular Computation

 Underlying biological function at the organ level lyes the physical organization of the cellular components.
 Who is connected to whom and what metabolic functions (i.e. the cell type identity) is everybody carrying out.
-Whitin this context, my research has tried to address the connection between structure and function by digitizing multiple tissues in confocal stacks, capturing their physical configurations and using a network science framework to characterize statistical properties of ensembles of annotated cells.
-By performing such analyses in diverging environments (from different plant species with different designs to all the adult organs of Arabidopsis) I hope to provide a solid quantitative framework to undestand organ design as well as provide new avenues to quantify disease and promote tissue bioengineering.
+Within this context, my research has tried to address the connection between structure and function by digitizing plant tissues in confocal stacks, capturing their physical configurations and using a network science framework to characterize statistical properties of ensembles of annotated cells.
+By performing such analyses in different environments I hope to provide a solid quantitative framework to undestand organ design as well as provide new avenues to quantify disease and promote tissue bioengineering.

 Duran-Nebreda S. and Bassel G.W.
 (2017).
 Bridging scales in plant biology using network science.
 Trends in plant science.